asjadjawed/short-url-server/Docs/QA.md

     - [AWS Kinesis](https://aws.amazon.com/kinesis/) which is a highly scalable realtime data streaming services.
 This is where user activity and info is streamed using event driven collection.
     - The stream can than be stored into [AWS S3](https://aws.amazon.com/s3/) where simple analysis can be done using [AWS Athena](https://aws.amazon.com/athena/) or ELK stack can also be used.
     - The stream data (selectively) can also alternatively send data to a Data Warehouse service for fast access like [AWS Redshift](https://aws.amazon.com/redshift/) directly from Kinesis using [Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/), this can also be used for S3.
-    - Redshift can then be analyzed via various big data tools, especially in Spark, Presto, Jupyter, Python.
+    - Redshift can then be analyzed via various big data tools, such as Spark, Presto, Jupyter, Python Language (with its huge data analysis eco-system).
-    - Real-time Dashboards and graphs can also be build using data visualization tools like D3 or tableau.
+    - Real-time Dashboards and graphs can also be built using data visualization tools like D3 or tableau.

     This is just an example of the various services that can be used they can be scaled up and down and discarded as per need.